kassbohm/hib-snippets/README.md

 Use with Google Colaboratory, if you have a Google-account.
 Otherwise, run the Python-Code or Jupyter-Notebook on a platform of your choice - or on your own box.

 ## Contributing
-Please open an issue first to discuss what you would like to change or like to have changed.
+Please let me know, if you would like to contribute or open an issue, if sth needs to be changed.